Slayga/Snake/README.md

 ### Running / executing
 For just running the program execute the [main.py](Snake_src/main.py) in Snake_src.
+Note requirements are tkinter and random library which are default installed with python

 ### Source code
 Source code is allocated in [Snake_src](Snake_src) folder.
 Begin breakdown in main.py.
 Main.py import modules from [classes](Snake_src/classes) folder.